surevelox/OrchardCore.Modules/docs/src/guide/cookbook/payment.md

 ## Enable Payments

-Run the `cookbook.web` application, Login into admin dashboard and open `Configuration -> Features`.
-Search for "payment" and Enable the `Payments` feature.
+Run the `cookbook.web` application.
+While Logged in as administrator, go to the admin dashboard.
+Using the navigate menu go to `Configuration > Features`.
+In the search box, type "payment".
+Next to the `Payments` feature, click on Enable button to enable the feature.

 ![Enable Payments](./images/payment-enable.gif)

-Once enabled, you will see new menu `Finances`.
+Once enabled, you will see new menu named `Finances`.
 It will also add evaluation license in `License Manager` for the `Payments` feature.
-Verify that evaluation license is added and it's validated  not expired.
+Verify that evaluation license is added and it is validated and not expired.

 ![Evaluation License key](./images/license-evaluation.gif)

-Click and it expand open `Stripe` menu.
-Click on `Stripe` to open stripe configuration and save your Keys for `Test`
+To configure `Stripe` integration, from the menu navigate to `Finances > Payment Providers > Stripe`.
+Here, provide your Stripe keys.

 ![Payments](./images/payment-success.gif)